bitovi/canjs.com/readme.md

 	npm install

-To generate the site, Dash docsets, and all other content, run:
+To re-generate the site, Dash docsets, and all other content, run:

     grunt docjs

+If this is all you needed to do, you can skip to the Deploy section below.

 To adjust __styles__: